Dyvinia/BFPlusDocs/docs/Details/Heroes.md

       <strong>Commander Pyre</strong>
       <img class="weapon-blaster" class="no-lb" style="margin-left: -1.05em; transform: translateY(3px)" src="../../assets/abilities/heroes/commanderpyre/Weapons_PyreF-11D.svg">
     </h3>
-    <a>Clad in a unique, gold-plated set of stormtrooper armor and a military leader at heart, Commander Pyre showed determination to serve the First Order at all costs.</a>
+    <a>Clad in a unique, gold-plated set of stormtrooper armor and a military leader at heart, Commander Pyre showed determination to serve the First Order at all costs and made sure to distinguish himself on the field. </a>
     <div>
     <a class="ability-item" data-text="Commander Pyre plants a device that boosts the health of nearby allies.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/commanderpyre/Pyre_DeployBoost.svg">